 Teaching your dog to earn access to food or resources can help in some situations, such as asking for the dog to sit before opening a door.
 It is not recommended you use physical force such as scruff shakes or “alpha” rolls.
 These do not typically lead to a respectful stable relationship with your dog and often escalate the aggression even further.

 Once a dog acts aggressively for any of the above reasons but especially for fear-motivated aggression, they may learn the best way to get what they want is to repeat the aggression.
 If barking and lunging at the mailman gets him to leave, then the dog will learn barking and lunging is effective.
 Similarly, if biting a hand reaching for them gets the hand to go away, they will quickly learn to bite to remove unwanted contact.

 Should I Work with My Aggressive Dog?

 This is really a personal decision and depends on the amount of time and money you are willing to invest in the dog.
-It can also depend on who the dog is being aggressive towards.
+It can also depend on why the dog is behaving aggressively and toward whom.
 If the dog is only aggressive towards strange dogs or people, it may be easier to manage the situation than if the dog is aggressive towards your children.
 If you do not have the time or money to work with the dog, you will need to consider options such as surrendering the dog to the breeder or shelter where you got them.
 Before you consider re-homing the dog, you will need to be open and honest about the dog’s aggression issues to ensure the safety of everyone involved and you may still be held liable for any future behavior of the dog.
-Euthanasia is always a humane option for aggressive dogs which the owner cannot work with for whatever reason.
+Euthanasia is sometimes the safest and most humane option for aggressive dogs which the owner cannot work with for whatever reason.